 Last updated on 19/03/2021.

 CHINESE NAME: 貝可芬

-COMMON BRANDS IN HONG KONG: Lioresal, Stelax
+BRAND NAME(S) IN HONG KONG: Lioresal, Stelax

 What is Baclofen for?

 Baclofen is a muscle relaxant that works by suppressing the transmission of certain messages between nerve cells.
 It can therefore be used for relieving pain of muscle spasms including chronic severe spasticity.
-Baclofen may also be used for the treatment of gastroesophageal reflux (GERD), intractable hiccups, and trigeminal neuralgia.
+Baclofen may also be used for the treatment of gastroesophageal reflux (GERD), intractable hiccups, and trigeminal neuralgia